-Dry socket (alveolar osteitis) is a painful dental condition that sometimes happens after you have a permanent adult tooth extracted.
-Dry socket is when the blood clot at the site of the tooth extraction fails to develop, or it dislodges or dissolves before the wound has healed.
+Dry socket is a painful dental condition that sometimes happens after you have a tooth removed.
+Having a tooth removed is called an extraction.
+Dry socket happens when a blood clot at the site where the tooth was removed does not form, comes out or dissolves before the wound has healed.

-Normally, a blood clot forms at the site of a tooth extraction.
-This blood clot serves as a protective layer over the underlying bone and nerve endings in the empty tooth socket.
-The clot also provides the foundation for the growth of new bone and for the development of soft tissue over the clot.
+Usually a blood clot forms at the site where a tooth was removed.
+This blood clot is a protective layer over the underlying bone and nerve endings in the empty tooth socket.
+Also, the clot contains cells that are needed for proper healing of the site.

-Exposure of the underlying bone and nerves results in intense pain, not only in the socket but also along the nerves radiating to the side of your face.
-The socket becomes inflamed and may fill with food debris, adding to the pain.
-If you develop dry socket, the pain usually begins one to three days after your tooth is removed.
+Intense pain happens when the underlying bone and nerves are exposed.
+Pain occurs in the socket and along the nerves to the side of the face.
+The socket becomes swollen and irritated.
+It may fill with bits of food, making the pain worse.
+If you get a dry socket, the pain usually begins 1 to 3 days after the tooth removal.

-Dry socket is the most common complication following tooth extractions, such as the removal of third molars (wisdom teeth).
-Over-the-counter medications alone won't be enough to treat dry socket pain.
+Dry socket is the most common complication following tooth removals, such as the removal of third molars, also called wisdom teeth.
+Medicine you can buy without a prescription usually will not be enough to treat dry socket pain.
 Your dentist or oral surgeon can offer treatments to relieve your pain.

-- Severe pain within a few days after a tooth extraction
+- Severe pain within a few days after removing a tooth.

-- Pain that radiates from the socket to your ear, eye, temple or neck on the same side of your face as the extraction
+- Pain that spreads from the socket to your ear, eye, temple or neck on the same side of your face as the tooth removal.

 When to see a doctor